-Health Policy Score: 8 There is a universal entitlement for all citizens to healthcare, regardless of economic circumstance.
-Services are offered "free of charge" and elected regional councils have governed the sector since 2007.
-Because financing through taxes depends on the state budget, regional authorities depend on annual budget negotiations with the Ministry of Finance.
+Health Policy Score: 8 All Danish citizens are entitled to healthcare, regardless of economic circumstance.
+Services are offered free of charge, and elected regional councils have governed the sector since 2007.
+Though there is a formal health tax, the government determines this as part of its overall tax policy, and the regions must follow a budget that is determined in annual budget negotiations with the Ministry of Finance.